phil-schreiber/resume/README.md

 __Sept.
 2017–Oct.
 2019 · 2 Jahre 2 Monate__
 __Köln, Germany__

 Building (planning, designing software architecture, staffing, testing, implementing) customer service tech components.
-Ranges from customer and agent facing case management software over searchable knowledge bases, tracking solutions to customer account tools.
+Ranging from customer and agent facing case management software over searchable knowledge bases, tracking solutions to customer account tools.
 PHP, vuejs, graphql and MySql are prevalent, but there is also MongoDB, RabbitMQ, Go, Docker, K8s, Elastic, Kafka and a lot of other stuff in the mix.
 Running up to 14 people cross functional team.
 Powering customer as well as backoffice facing services for one of Europe's largest ecommerce platforms [real](https://real.de)

 ---
 ### Senior Software Engineer